Water System Risk & Funding Priority Index

 The model favors transparency and explainability over black-box prediction.
 That makes the reasoning easier to inspect, but the weights remain analytical assumptions that would need subject-matter review before operational use.

 Many systems can be scored from SDWA records, but not every system has high-confidence service-area geometry.
-The dashboard surfaces spatial confidence so users can distinguish map convenience from verified service-area precision.
+The dashboard surfaces geography source, confidence, and limitation notes so users can distinguish map convenience from verified service-area precision.

 Methodology